tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.47.0 =
+* Fixed a bug with unclosed divs in the `[rcno-tax-list]` shortcode
+* Display the review ID on the WP admin review list table
+* Code cleanup

 = 1.46.1 =
 * Fixed missing A11y markup